rekyuu/speedfuns/pokemon/gen2/pokemon_gold_any.md

 - Head to the PokeCenter afterwards.

 ## Goldenrod Pokemon Center
-- Use `BILL'S PC` and choose `SWITCH BOX` to name them the following:
+- Use `BILL'S PC` and choose `CHANGE BOX` to name them the following:

 ### Box Names
 ```